 - 3 tablespoons butter, softened

 - 1/3 cup honey or real maple syrup

-- 2 large eggs (to drop the cholesterol content, use 1 whole egg and 1 white)
+- 2 large eggs (to reduce fat content, use 1 whole egg and 1 white)

 - 2 ripe bananas, mashed

-- 1/3 cup plain non-fat yogurt or vanilla yogurt
+- 1/3 cup plain non-fat yogurt or vanilla flavored yogurt

 - 1 teaspoon vanilla extract (exclude if using vanilla flavored yogurt)